mojoee/minionchess/README.md

 # todos
 * put sprites in the right position --> done
-* make a sprite for the queen and the knight
+* make a sprite for the queen and the knight -->
 * add a pattern for sprites to move
-* add move function for each class
+* add move function for each class --> done
-* add mechanic for throwing figures
+* add mechanic for throwing figures --> done
+* fix the bug where they throw their own figure
+* add a field where you can see which figures have been captured
+* add castle function
+* add en passant